Nothing Phone (2) vs Apple iPhone 13

 Which one is better?

-Grab the iPhone 13 if you need a lightweight phone with a great build and longer software support.
+Grab the iPhone 13 if you prefer a lighter phone at 6.14oz and appreciate its exceptional build quality.

 Who should buy each?